 - Not recommended for weighted feeds

-3) How to Weight Baby on a Digital Baby Scale
+3) Using A Digital Baby Scale

 Another option for weighing baby at home is to use a digital baby scale.
 These are specifically designed to measure the weight (and sometimes the length too) of a baby and are shaped so that’s both easy and safe to lie your baby on them to take the measurements.